Diseases

 • Current therapy (curative and preventive)

-Halofuginone lactate is approved for use in newborn calves.
-A number of additional compounds are known to reduce oocyst excretion and to control disease, but are not approved for use in animals.
-Nitazoxanide, an orally administered nitrothiazole benzamide, is used in humans and has been found to be effective mainly in immunocompetent individuals.
+Various other compounds are known to reduce oocyst shedding and to control disease but are not approved for use in animals.
+Nitazoxanide, an orally administered nitrothiazole benzamide, is used in humans.
+It is approved by the US FDA and has been found to be effective in immunocompetent individuals.
+The effect in malnourished children is doubtful, and no effect shown in immunosuppressed individuals.

 • Future therapy